alro5921/problem-gambling-study/README.md

 Each rows represented a user’s gambling behavior with a product (fixed-odds betting, live action-betting, poker etc) on a given day, and includes #bets placed and the amount gambled&lost (turnover&hold) that day.

+The `turnover` is somewhat misleading with multiple bets on

 Five most frequently played products (in terms of at least one bet placed a day):

 | Product    | Days Used | Average bets per Day | Average Hold per day (Euros)